Constraints on Settings¶

 The constraints on settings can be defined in the

-users section of the
+profiles section of the

 user.xml configuration file and prohibit users from changing some of the settings with the

-The constraints are defined as following:
+The constraints are defined as the following:

 <profiles> <user_name> <constraints> <setting_name_1> <min>lower_boundary</min> </setting_name_1> <setting_name_2> <max>upper_boundary</max> </setting_name_2> <setting_name_3> <min>lower_boundary</min> <max>upper_boundary</max> </setting_name_3> <setting_name_4> <readonly/> </setting_name_4> </constraints> </user_name> </profiles>